 - Are too many “wrong” numbers coming through?
-This could be due to the ad being triggered by a different business name based on keywords.
+This could be due to the ad being triggered by different business names or competitors based on keywords.
 Check the search queries and ask phone reps what they have been hearing from callers.
 These keywords can be used as negative keywords.

 - Too many missed calls?
 Ensure the ad is scheduled during business hours only when someone is available to answer that call.
-That could mean not running ads during the lunch hour.
+That could mean not running ads during the lunch hour, for example.

-- Calls from areas not serviced by the business?
+- Calls from physical locations not serviced by your business?
 This is usually just a case of adjusting geotargeting to be more accurate.
-Although, it could present an opportunity to learn more about these callers and the current market.
+Although, it could present an opportunity to learn more about these callers and the current market demand.

 When you opt into automated extensions, Google Ads will create extensions on your behalf and show them with your ad if they’re predicted to improve your performance.